letscontrolit/ESPEasy/docs/source/Rules/Rules.rst

  http://<espeasyip>/control?cmd=event,remoteTimerControl=5

-and it will set rules timer nr 1 to 5 seconds.
+and it will set rules timer no 1 to 5 seconds.
 Using this technique you can parse a value from an event to the rule engine.

 .. note::
  'timerSet' is a rule command and cannot be run directly from a remote command.

-If you want to check the transfered value within rules on the receiving ESP (condititon in if-statement), you will need to write the transfered value into a Dummy device using the TaskValueSet command.
+If you want to check the transferred value within rules on the receiving ESP (condition in if-statement), you will need to write the transferred value into a Dummy device using the TaskValueSet command.
 It is then possible to check the value of the Dummy device as condition in if-statement within rules.

 Multiple event values: